-Reducing Impediments for Assistance: The Homebuyer Assistance Program is available to all low- to middle-income residents of Pinellas County-excluding those residing within the City of St. Petersburg-who meet the program's eligibility requirements and were impacted by Hurricanes Idalia, Helene, or Milton.
+Reducing Impediments for Assistance: The Homebuyer Assistance Program is available to all low- to middle-income residents of Pinellas Countywho meet the program's eligibility requirements and were impacted by Hurricanes Idalia, Helene, or Milton.

 Intake centers will be accessible to individuals with disabilities (ADA compliant), and communication assistance will be provided upon request.
 All Pinellas County homeowners will have equal access to the application process.